teilWERK/ewindow.org/hardware.md

 ## Button
 ![Mutton](images/button_500px.jpg)
 To use the ewindow, you will need to connect a button between GPIO 3 and Ground.
 Refer to [https://pinout.xyz] to find it.

+If you would like to improve the audio/video quality:
+- Raspberry PiCam //wide-angle version recommended//
+- USB Speakerphone //will replace speakers and microphone//